shalinimerla/world-layoffs-sql-eda/README.md

 - Used self-join logic to populate missing industry values from existing company records.

 4. Standardized inconsistent values

-  Industry column contained entries like 'Crypto','Cryptocurrency' and 'Crypto Currency' all are referring to the same which were standardized into single term,'Crypto'.
-Similarly for country column 'United         States' and 'United States.' were standardized into 'United States'.
+- Industry column contained entries like 'Crypto','Cryptocurrency' and 'Crypto Currency' all are referring to the same which were standardized into single term,'Crypto'.
+ -Similarly for country column 'United         States' and 'United States.' were standardized into 'United States'.
 ```sql
 update layoffs_cleaned
 set industry= 'Crypto'
 where industry like 'Crypto%';
 ```

 5. Converted date formats

 The data type of date was changed from 'text' into 'date'.
 ```sql
 update layoffs_cleaned